Merci-chao/userChrome.js/README.md

   <br><br>There is no difference among them for applying this script, so simply choose your preferred one.
 If you have no preference, you can follow the instructions in the 📘 [Tab Mix Plus - Docs](https://onemen.github.io/tabmixplus-docs/other/installation/#install-firefox-scripts) to install the `firefox-scripts`:
   <br>![screenshot](https://raw.githubusercontent.com/Merci-chao/userChrome.js/refs/heads/main/screenshots/installscriptloader.png)
   <br>📝 The file placement location may slightly vary depending on the loader.
 The following steps assume the use of `firefox-scripts`.
 2. Make sure that no other tab-related scripts and CSS styles are currently in use.
-Just in case, temporarily move all other `.js` (excluding `userChrome.js`, if any) and `.css` files out of `chrome`.
+Just in case, temporarily move all other `.js` and `.css` files (excluding the items in `utils` folder, and `userChrome.js`, if any) out of `chrome`.
    <br>⚠️ There are many reports of issues caused by conflicts with customized styles.
 4. Download the 📥 [script file](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js) and place it into `chrome`.
 5. Restart Firefox to apply.